diresh-shrestha/diresh.io/content/blog/best-books-i-read-in-2020.md

 ---
-slug: "/blog/best-books-i-read-in-2020"
+slug: "/blog/best-books-i-read-in-2020/"
 title: "Best Books I Read In 2020"
 date: "2020-12-31"
 image: "6-books.jpg"
-description: "These are some of the best books I read in 2020"
+description: "I read 12 out of 20 books this year from my goodreads challenge.
+These are some of the best books I read in 2020"
 excerpt: "At the beginning of each year, I take part in the Goodreads challenge.
 This year I read 12 out of 20 books.
 These are some of the best books I read this year..."
 ---